 - Check status first: Always confirm the status of your previous transaction before attempting a new one.

-- Wait a moment: Give the system a few minutes to fully process the earlier transaction.
+- Wait a moment: Allow some time for the system to fully process the earlier transaction.

-- Change amount: If you need to make another withdrawal, try a slightly different amount or wait.
+- Change amount: If you need to initiate another withdrawal, try a slightly different amount or wait.

 Incorrect Operator Enter

-Sometimes, the error isn’t with the system or your account, but with the person helping you.
-The AePS agent might accidentally enter the wrong Aadhaar number, bank name, or transaction amount.
+Sometimes, the error is not with the system or your account, but with the AePS agent assisting you.
+The AePS agent might accidentally input incorrect Aadhaar number, bank name, or transaction amount.

 What to do: